CiscoDevNet/terraform-provider-aci/docs/resources/external_management_network_instance_profile.md

   #### Required

   * `out_of_band_contract_name` (tnVzOOBBrCPName) - (string) The name of the Out Of Band Contract object.
-Optionally a Distinguished Name (DN) of the Out Of Band Contract can be provided ([vzOOBBrCP](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/vzOOBBrCP/overview)) manually or by using the `id` attribute of the [aci_out_of_band_contract](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/out_of_band_contract) resource or datasource.
+This attribute can be referenced from a [resource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/out_of_band_contract) with `aci_out_of_band_contract.example.name` or from a [datasource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/data-sources/out_of_band_contract) with `data.aci_out_of_band_contract.example.name`.

   #### Optional

   * `annotation` (annotation) - (string) The annotation of the Relation To Consumed Out Of Band Contract object.
       - Default: `orchestrator:terraform`
   * `priority` (prio) - (string) The Quality of service (QoS) priority class ID.
 QoS refers to the capability of a network to provide better service to selected network traffic over various technologies.
 The primary goal of QoS is to provide priority including dedicated bandwidth, controlled jitter and latency (required by some real-time and interactive traffic), and improved loss characteristics.
 You can configure the bandwidth of each QoS level using QoS profiles.
       - Default: `unspecified`
       - Valid Values: `level1`, `level2`, `level3`, `level4`, `level5`, `level6`, `unspecified`.